MichielB79/ExData_Plotting1/README.md

 1. First set the working directory where you want to create the plots

-2. Save the script in the working directory and run the four scripts in R
+2. Save the scripts in the working directory and run the four scripts in R
   - `source("plot1.R")`
   - `source("plot2.R")`
   - `source("plot3.R")`